Creating Future Value through

 * From 2024, the Ethics Practice Survey has been implemented in five companies (SK Networks (incl.
 Walkerhill), SK Networks Service, SK Magic, MINTIT, SK Electlink).

-• SK Networks (including all subsidiaries) also operates various online and offline ethics reporting channels, including a website, face-to-face consultations, and mail.
-Matters consulted and reported are processed in a transparent and fair manner according to the report handling procedures.
-Customer service complaints are transferred to relevant business departments, while all reports involving unethical issues are directly investigated by the Audit Office.
+• SK Networks and all its subsidiaries operate a variety of online and offline ethics reporting channels, including a website, in-person consultations, and postal mail.
+Reports and inquiries received are handled fairly and transparently in accordance with established procedures.
+Customer service complaints are referred to the relevant business units for resolution, while all reports, including those related to unethical issues, are independently investigated* by the Audit Office and the internal audit departments of the subsidiaries.

-* Reports related to subsidiaries are investigated in cooperation with subsidiaries.
+* Reports received from subsidiaries are investigated in coordination with the respective subsidiaries.

 Fair Trade Compliance Program